imalikov/pine_script_docs/source/faq/Techniques.rst

     priceAtCross := nz(priceAtCross[1])

-This was required because the variable was reassigned the value 0 at the beginning of each bar, so to remember its last value, it had to be manually reset to its last bar’s value on each bar.
+This was required because the variable was reassigned the value 0 at the beginning of each bar, so to remember its last value, it had to be manually reset to its previous bar’s value on each bar.
 This is now unnecessary with the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword and makes for cleaner code:

 ::